Epictek/WiiFlow_Mod6/wii/docs/plugins_readme.txt

- Update May 7, 2022
+ Update May 15, 2022

  PLUGIN SETUP:
  =============

  WiiFlow can display and launch games from plugin apps (other homebrew apps that launches other type of games).
- Each plugin must have its own ini file declared in this folder.
+ Each plugin must have its own [plugin].ini file declared in wiiflow/plugins folder.
 This file describes how to set up those files.

  Wii, Wii channels, Gamecube and Homebrew games may also be declared as plugins, in order to have them mixed with other game types in coverflow, refer to wiiflow/plugins_data/platform.ini to get their proper magic #.

- Each plugin can have its own "controller input guide", which is simply an image displayed in game menu if guidename= is defined in ini file (see below).
-PNG or JPG must be placed in wiiflow/plugins/inputs/
+ Each plugin can have its own "controller input guide", which is simply an image taken from wiiflow/plugins/inputs and displayed in game menu.

  Also note a plugin pack has been created by Tetsuo Shima :
 	https://gbatemp.net/threads/the-great-quest-for-wiiflow-plugins-tm-a-call-for-adventurers.563575/